 - Neither parties entitled to tax incentives within a specified tax period.

 Entities are required to declare transfer pricing information, but not to provide documentation in the following cases:

 - Gross revenue less than VND 50 billion (approx. $2 million), and all party-related transactions not exceeding VND 30 billion (approx. $1.2 million); or

 - Entering into Advance Pricing Agreement (APA), and submitting an annual report for APA purposes; or

 - No revenue/expenses arising from intangible assets, gross revenue of less than VND 200 million (approx. $8mil), and operating profits before interests and tax exceeding prescribed rates for specific sectors.

 Vietnam has signed more than 80 DTAs with countries and territories, accompanied by other additional protocols and rulings.
 The main point of DTAs is to share the taxation between the countries.

-Above is a general guide about the Vietnam tax system.
-All of the information is based on current taxation regulations and practice in Vietnam.
-However, to understand throughout Vietnam taxes, advice from professionals is advisable.
+Above is a general guide to the Vietnam tax system.
+All of the information is based on current taxation regulations and practices in Vietnam.
+However, to understand throughout Vietnam taxes, advice from professionals is highly recommended.